Capital Allocation Line (CAL) and Optimal Portfolio

-The Capital Allocation Line (CAL) is a line that graphically depicts the risk-and-rewards profile of risky assets, and can be used to find the optimal portfolio.
-The process to construct the CAL for a collection of portfolios is as follows.
+The Capital Allocation Line (CAL) is a line that graphically depicts the risk-and-reward profile of assets, and can be used to find the optimal portfolio.
+The process to construct the CAL for a collection of portfolios is described below.

 For the sake of simplicity, we will construct a portfolio with only two risky assets.

 The portfolio’s expected return is a weighted average of its individual assets’ expected returns, and is calculated as:

 Where w1, w2 are the respective weights for the two assets, and E(R1), E(R2) are the respective expected returns.

 Levels of variance translate directly with levels of risk; higher variance means higher levels of risk and vice versa.
 The variance of a portfolio is not just the weighted average of the variance of individual assets but also depends on the covariance and correlation of the two assets.
 The formula for portfolio variance is given as:

 Var(Rp) = w21Var(R1) + w22Var(R2) + 2w1w2Cov(R1, R2)

 Where Cov(R1, R2) represents the covariance of the two asset returns.
 Alternatively, the formula can be written as: